pawlovskiii/abstract-syntax-trees/README.md

 </h1
 <p> </p>

+### General info
+My implementation of algorithm, that converts AST objects to HTML strings.
+Abstract Syntax Trees (AST) is an object representation of certain piece of HTML.
 ### Technologies
 Implementation created with Jest (as testing framework), ESLint (for improving syntax and enforce code style) and babel-jest (to enable the use of ES6 Modules with Jest framework).
+During this project, I mainly wanted to focus on single-responsibility principle within the algorithm.
+In order to achieve that, I created more functions, where each one is having one job.
 Name  | Versions
 --- | ---
 Node.js  | 16.4.0